spring-attic/aws-maven/README.md

 If you want to use different filename / path for your config file, you can use `S3_MAVEN_CONFIG_FILE=<path-to-your-config-file>` environment variable.

+### Disabling ASU

+If you want to disable IAM roles usage (although you've set the environment variables), e.g. for your CI system, you can do it by defining an environment variable `AWS_ASSUME_ROLE_DISABLED=true`.

 #### Config precedence

 1. Use environment variables if they exist